 Whilst her focus is on dancers, the audience is often broad leading her to also assist parents, psychiatrists, psychologists, physiotherapists, doctors, dance science students who are keen to know more about the brain, movement, body dynamics and how to better apply it in their practices.

-Currently, Sophia still takes part in research, conducts the Dance is Medicine Podcast, occasionally grades academic work and teaches cognitive neuroscience and brain imaging research methods.
+Currently, Sophia still takes part in research, conducts the Dance is Medicine Podcast, and occasionally grades academic work.

 At a personal level, she can never sit still, she lives for cats and coffee, loves to play the piano, and write poetry.
 She is from a mixed background, part of the LGBTI1A+ community, and actively supports the BML movement.
 As a dyslexic, she emphasises neurodiversity in every teaching.